ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

 # For campaigns and layouts
 display_name: "null"
 ```
 As shown in the examples, every campaign and layout is defined with a name in your YAML.
-This name is used to find campaigns and layouts within the mission order (see `entry_rules` section), and by default, meaning with `display_name: "null"`, it is also shown in the client.
+This name is used to find campaigns and layouts within the mission order (see `entry_rules` section), and by default (meaning with `display_name: "null"`) it is also shown in the client.

 This option changes the name shown in the client without affecting the definition name.